Representation theory of disconnected reductive groups: Grothendieck groups

 \section{Grothendieck groups}

-Our goal in this section is to prove a generalization of a result of Serre~\cite{serre-Groth} providing a description of the Grothendieck group of any split connected reductive group over a complete discrete valuation ring.
-(In~\cite{serre-Groth}, the author considers more general coefficients, but we will restrict to the setting we need for the application in~\cite{ahr}.)
+Our goal in this section is to prove a generalization of a result of Serre~\cite{serre-Groth} providing a description of the Grothendieck group of any split connected reductive group over a strictly Henselian discrete valuation ring of mixed characteristic.
+(In~\cite{serre-Groth}, the author considers more general coefficients, but we will restrict to a setting which is sufficient for the application we have in mind; see~\cite{ahr}.)